sav-che/TL-2/Authors/Valckenier Suringar, Jan {std. Valck.-Suring.}.md

-> [!cite] BHL link: this entry starts at [page 643](https://www.biodiversitylibrary.org/item/103683#page/653/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 643](https://www.biodiversitylibrary.org/page/33212685) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Valckenier Suringar, Jan (1864-1932), Dutch botanist (plant systematist, dendrologist, nomenclaturist); son of W.F.R.
 Suringar; Dr. phil.
-Leiden 1898; unofficial caretaker-director of the Leiden Rijksherbarum 1896-1899; teacher at the State agricultural, horticultural and forestry school at Wageningen 1899; from 1900 also director of the Wageningen botanical garden; from 1918, with the foundation of the Agricultural University (Landbouwhogeschool) at Wageningen, professor of dendrology until 1924; in retirement still actively publishing on dendrology and botanical nomenclature. (*Valck.-Suring.*).
+Leiden 1898; unofficial caretaker-director of the Leiden Rijksherbarum 1896-1899; teacher at the State agricultural, horticultural and forestry school at Wageningen 1899; from 1900 also director of the Wageningen botanical garden; from 1918, with the foundation of the Agricultural University (Landbouwhogeschool) at Wageningen, professor of dendrology until 1924; in retirement still actively publishing on dendrology and botanical nomenclature.
+**Abbreviated name**: *Valck.-Suring.*

 #### Herbarium and types